Securing testimonials is more important than ever in today's over-communicated, stressed-out society.

 So what's holding you back?

-(It reminds me of the accountant who is covered up with accounting ledgers and spreadsheets and scratch paper and dull pencils with worn out erasers.
-When I ask him why he does all the math with pencil and paper he says "I'm too busy to run to the store to buy a calculator!")
+(It reminds me of the accountant who is covered up with accounting ledgers and spreadsheets and scratch paper and dull pencils with worn-out erasers.
+When I ask him why he does all the math with pencil and paper, he says, "I'm too busy adding these here numbers to run to the store to buy a calculator!")

 - Commit to asking for testimonials from every client.